c0di/testpythonrust/content/25-days-learning-rust-takeaways.md

 ## What has worked

-### 1. Start Building Early
+### 1. Start building ASAP

 Do a bit of initial study, but leave the theory soon and start building from day one (_fake it before you make it_).

-Back up your practical experience with reading.
-What kept it fun for me was converting Pybites tools, written in Python, to Rust.
+Back it up with reading/study, but code every day!
+Converting Pybites tools, originally written in Python, to Rust kept it fun for me.

-### 2. Use AI Tools
+### 2. Use AI tools

 Use AI for both coding and explaining concepts.

 It's like having a dedicated research assistant and is much faster than googling or using Stack Overflow.
 Combined with the first strategy, you are knee-deep in code quickly, which boosts your learning.

-### 3. Blog About Your Journey
+### 3. Blog about your journey

-Blogging forces you to understand concepts better and share your insights.
-The first strategy ensures you always have content to talk about, and using AI tools (2) you can do this faster (and better).
+Blogging forces you to understand concepts more thoroughly and share your insights.
+The first strategy ensures you always have content to talk about, and using AI tools, like ChatGPT for research and Co-pilot for writing, you can do this faster and better.

-I prefer to use:
-- ChatGPT for research
-- Co-pilot to write faster

 And I have been consistent: 25 days in, 25 posts on this blog. 🎉

-By the way, by blogging regularly you force yourself to put content out there, which also helps with the impostor syndrome that comes with learning anything new. 💡
+Additionally, blogging regularly forces you to put content out there, which also helps with the impostor syndrome that often comes with learning something new. 💡

-### 4. Find an Accountability Partner
+### 4. Find an accountability partner

 Find someone who is further along with the language to guide and encourage you.